-Students are encouraged to make an appointment with their course instructors to review any course related concerns, needs, and/or the possibility of a reasonable accommodation.
-In order to receive appropriate accommodations, students with disabilities must register with the Center for Teaching and Learning Excellence and provide relevant documentation.
-Students should contact Mary Ellen Pichiarello (570-941-4039) or Jim Muniz (570-941-4218) to schedule an appointment.
+In order to receive appropriate accommodations, students with disabilities must register with the Center for Teaching and Learning Excellence and provide relevant and current documentation.
+Students should contact Mary Ellen Pichiarello (570-941-4039, LSC 580) or Dr. Andrée Catalfamo (570-941-4218, LSC 582E) for an appointment.
+For more information, please visit www.scranton.edu/disabilities.